 If any such assembly cannot be otherwise dispersed, and if it is necessary for the public security that it should be dispersed, the Executive Magistrate of the highest rank who is present may cause it to be dispersed by the armed forces and to arrest and confine such persons in order to disperse the assembly or to have them punished.
+Every such officer of the armed forces shall obey such requisition in such manner as he thinks fit, but in so doing he shall use as little force, and do as little injury to person and property, as may be consistent with dispersing the assembly and arresting and detaining such persons.
+(Section 130)

 Section 132 protects persons for any act purporting to be done under Sections 129 to 131.
-No prosecution shall be instituted against such persons in any criminal Court except with the sanction of Central Government if the person is an officer or member of the armed forces or with the sanction of State Government in any other case.
-(Section 130)
+No prosecution shall be instituted against such persons in any criminal court except with the sanction of Central Government if the person is an officer or member of the armed forces or with the sanction of State Government in any other case.